willie68/ReCoS-Remote-Command-Service/README.md

 ![image-20210605120558644](\documentation\assets\obs_01.png)The host is the pc where the obs is installed.
 Normally this is the same pc, so 127.0.0.1 should work.
 The default port is 4444.
 (If you don't change it in the settings of the plugin) On the password field use the password you setup in the plugin settings (or leave it empty, if no password was been set.)

 Thats all for setting up the integration.

-# Thanks

-Thanks goes to iconshock for the great icons set.